-Social Action Council
+Social Justice Action Team

-Social Action Mission & Council Membership
+Social Justice Mission & History

 The Unitarian Universalist Society of Schenectady has played a strong role in creating Schenectady’s network of community services.
-Planned Parenthood grew out of a clinic established by the Women’s Alliance.
+Planned Parenthood in Schenectady grew out of a clinic established by our Women’s Alliance.
 UUSS and the Women’s Alliance continue to have a strong commitment to Planned Parenthood Mohawk Hudson, an affiliate with 12 sites.
 The Law, Order and Justice Center started with the “Lewis Tonks Revolving Bail Fund,” which was started by Dr. Tonks and later supported and managed by the Society.
 RID (Remove Intoxicated Drivers) grew out of the concerns of Society member Doris Aiken and a $50 grant from the Council.
 RID now has over 135 chapters in 35 states and France.
-The Society established a “Schenectady Peace Site” on its premises in 1986, and sponsored the formation of “Solidarity,” a support group for people who are HIV positive.
+The Society also established a “Schenectady Peace Site” on its premises in 1986, and sponsored the formation of “Solidarity,” a support group for people who are HIV positive.

-Members of the Society continue to support SICM (Schenectady Inner City Ministry) with generous donations of food, money, and children’s books to the Food Pantry.
+Members of the Society also continue to support SICM (Schenectady Inner City Ministry) with generous donations of food, money, and children’s books to the Food Pantry.
 UUSS is a partner in the Salvation Army Soup Kitchen program; Society volunteers have prepared and served lunch every seventh Tuesday since 1983.

 In partnership with Temple Gates of Heaven, UUSS held a benefit concert in October 2010 to raise funds for relief in Darfur.
 UUSS members have been active in helping resettle refugees from foreign conflicts in the capital region.
 Through the Third Saturday volunteer program, UUSS members volunteer at Schenectady Home Furnishings, assembling furniture for families transitioning from emergency situations such as fire and homelessness.
 And UUSS members began an Alternative Gift Project for the winter holidays, a project in which congregation members buy gifts for local and national charities.

 Many members of the congregation have also contributed knitted and crocheted squares to be made into afghans.
 To date, four have been donated to residents at a local women’s shelter.

-Members of the Social Action Council take turns staffing a table at the coffee hour after the Sunday service.
+Members of the Social Action Justice Team take turns staffing a table at the coffee hour after the Sunday worship service.
 There, congregation members and visitors can talk to someone about the social and political issues of the day.
 Fair-trade coffee and chocolate, products for which the grower receives a fair share of the proceeds, are sold after the service.
 Funds raised from sales of coffee and chocolate are donated to provide funds to purchase food for the Salvation Army Soup Kitchen as well as to other worthy organizations.

-History: As an outgrowth of conversations generated after reading Bryan Stephenson’s book, “Just Mercy” in the winter of 2016, the Social Action Council felt that our congregation’s next step should be to explore the idea of white privilege and racial bias.
-Read more here:
+- Social Action Team on Race: As an outgrowth of conversations generated after reading Bryan Stephenson’s book, Just Mercy in the winter of 2016, the Social Justice Action Team felt that our congregation’s next step should be to explore the idea of white privilege and racial bias.
+Read more here